duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 Once you install it, you configure the agent by creating (or installing) [skills](https://hermes-agent.nousresearch.com/docs/skills/).
 More on that below.

 Hermes is not a plug-and-play experience.
 Do not expect to just install it and be amazed.
-You can even follow a [tutorials](https://www.youtube.com/watch?v=1ve4Atbqmoo) and still not get much out of it.
+You can even follow a [tutorial](https://www.youtube.com/watch?v=1ve4Atbqmoo) and still not get much out of it.
 You need to make it your own.
 You need to spend a considerable amount of time doing it.
 It reminds me a bit of Vim.

 ## My agent setup: Saramago

 There's a pretty recent [meme of programmers leaving their laptops open.](https://www.businessinsider.com/coders-keep-laptops-open-in-public-ai-agent-2026-5).
 I don't like to keep my computer open in random places.
 I'm also not particularly interested in having an agent running freely inside my main machine.

-Fortunately, for the past 5 years, I've been running most of my remote computing on a refurbished Hetzner server.
+Fortunately, for the past 5 years, I've been running most of my remote computing on a [refurbished Hetzner server]({filename}/posts/66-how-I-host-my-projects.md).
 For a fixed monthly price, I have my own Debian machine that is available 24/7.
 This is where Saramago (yes, I gave him a name) runs.

 To keep things simple and reliable - I talk to Saramago via Telegram.
 I've heard WhatsApp is a bit flaky.
 And streaming message support in Telegram is great!